shreddykr/skr-chopshop/README.md

    4. Done!

-   5. Consider rerouting qb notifications to ox_lib or read below for best ui options.
+   5. Consider rerouting qb notifications to ox_lib or read below for best UI.

 --------------------------------------------------------------------------------